perlang-org/perlang/docs/learn/quickstart/index.md

 In _scripting mode_, you type your program in a file and execute `perlang <filename>` (without the angle brackets).
 Perlang scripts conventionally follows the  `filename.per` convention, although this is no way enforced by the interpreter.

-> In the future, we hope to add a _compiled mode_ as well, where Perlang programs are precompiled to bytecode before they are executed.
+> In the future, we hope to add a _compiled mode_ as well, where Perlang programs are precompiled to MSIL bytecode before they are executed.
 It is anticipated that this will provide magnitudes better performance than the current, interpreted mode.

 Some of the examples below illustrate both ways of running a Perlang program, but the longer examples are only really practical to run in scripting mode.
 As we move along through this guide, we introduce various concepts in how the Perlang interpreter and language works as well, so this section aims to provide the reader with more than just the bare essentials.